AzimoLabs/AutomationTestSupervisor/README.md

 # AutomationTestSupervisor
-Python tool for launching and managing Android Virtual Devices and Android Automation Tests.
-It provides elastic configurations, test and launch profiles, test video recording, html log generation and more.
+AutomationTestSupervisor is a Python tool that is capable of creating, running Android Virtual Devices, building and installing .apk files on devices, running tests and generating logs.
+It’s strongest point is customizability as it allows you to easily manage which tests should be ran in session, devices to be used, paths on machine to be read and more.
+It allows to create run profiles which are set once and can be reused after.

 ## Related Articles
 - Story behind AutomationTestSupervisor — our custom made tool for Android automation tests